 Hypotonia is a medical word for low muscle tone.
-If your baby has it, she will likely feel limp in your arms, like a rag doll.
+If your baby has it, they will likely feel limp in your arms, like a rag doll.
 That’s why it’s also called floppy infant syndrome.

 Doctors can diagnose the condition in the first few minutes of life.
 They do routine checks of newborns’ muscle tone at 1 minute and 5 minutes after birth.
 Sometimes hypotonia shows up a bit later, but it will usually be noticeable by 6 months of age.